emiraga/verilogscript/README.md

 ============

 Verilog inherits a preprocessor from C/C++, however Python specifically is against it.
-And in fact, preprocessor is yet another language which has very little to do with Verilog itself.
+And, preprocessor is *another* language which has very little to do with Verilog itself.

-For now, I recommend usage of Verilog preprocessor only for defining constants (any alternatives?), and inclusing files.
+For now, I recommend usage of Verilog preprocessor only for defining constants (any alternatives?), and including files.

     `define WIDTH_NUM [23:0]
 	`include "defines.v"